Semmering Pass

 Getting There

-Direct regional trains from Vienna Westbahnhof or Wien Meidling to Semmering station run every 2 hours, journey 85-100 minutes, approximately 18 euros single.
+Direct regional trains from Vienna Westbahnhof or Wien Meidling to Semmering station run every two hours.
+Journey time 85-100 minutes, approximately 18 euros single.
 From Graz, trains run via Mürzzuschlag, about 90 minutes.
-By car from Vienna: take the A2 motorway south to Gloggnitz, then the B306 over the pass.
-The B306 road over the pass is the old coach road and worth driving slowly for the views.
+By car from Vienna: A2 motorway south to Gloggnitz, then the B306 over the pass.
+The B306 road, the old coach road, is worth driving slowly.
+The May and September windows are the best months for hiking - late spring foliage and autumn colour respectively, with fewer tourists than peak summer.